Ben-G/Website/content/post/24-Flux-iOS.md

 ## Flux in PlanGrid for iOS

 For the PlanGrid iOS app we have extended the Flux specification a little bit.
-We enforce that each store needs to have an explixit state type.
+We enforce that each store needs to have an explicit state type.
 This state type describes the entire state for a certain feature.
 This state is observed by our views and is used to update them whenever a state change occurs:

 ![](https://raw.githubusercontent.com/Ben-G/Website/flux-post/static/assets/flux-post/Flux.png)

+Many Flux implementations on the web make us of an  explicit state in stores as well.

 With an understanding of the basics of the Flux architecture, let's dive into some of the implementation details and questions we needed to answer.

-### How Many Stores Should we Have?
+### What is the Scope of a Store?

 The scope of each individual store is a very interesting question that quickly comes up when using the Flux pattern.